‘Da Vinci Code’ author brings animal-themed classical music performance to Portland

 The author, who grew up and lives in nearby New Hampshire, has been touring all over the world and will make an appearance Sunday at Merrill Auditorium in Portland, where he will read his book while the Portland Symphony Orchestra performs his music, conducted by director Eckart Preu.

 Sunday’s show is the second of three in the symphony’s 2022 Discovery Concert series, which is aimed at children ages 4-12.
-Artistic director Eva Tartaglia said the first show in this year’s series, on March 27, was the first Discovery Concert in two years because of the pandemic.
+Director of artistic operations Eva Tartaglia said the first show in this year’s series, on March 27, was the first Discovery Concert in two years because of the pandemic.

 “There is a lot of really good music targeted at kids, but to offer a good variety, that can be hard,” she said.
 “The goal is to introduce them to symphony music and maybe provide an entertaining story.”